 The south shore is home to the largest casinos in Tahoe: Harvey’s, Harrah’s Hard Rock Hotel & Casino and Montbleu Resort Casino, which show off endless slot machines and neon.
 Top-name performers appear regularly.
 For a mellow evening, stay at the base of Heavenly and enjoy the warmth of a fireplace and good drinks.
 Turtles in Embassy Suites is a good place to meet and dance.
 There are many restaurants in the area, including The Summit at Harrah’s and The Sage Room at Harvey’s.
 For more reasonable rates, check out the many Mexican, Cajun, seafood, and Italian places close by.

 The major airport for Lake Tahoe ski resorts is in Reno and is served by most major airlines.
-The airport is forty-five miles from Squaw Valley, fifty miles from Alpine Meadows, thirty-eight miles from Northstar-at-Tahoe, fifty-five miles from Heavenly, seventy miles from Kirkwood, forty-eight miles from Sugar Bowl, and forty-two miles from Diamond Peak.
+The airport is forty-five miles from Palisades Tahoe, fifty miles from Alpine Meadows, thirty-eight miles from Northstar-at-Tahoe, fifty-five miles from Heavenly, seventy miles from Kirkwood, forty-eight miles from Sugar Bowl, and forty-two miles from Diamond Peak.
 Skiers can also fly into Sacramento or South Lake Tahoe.